bbauska/meta-react-basics/README.md

 </details>

-Inside the SearchBar, you will add the onChange event handlers and set the parent state from them:
+<p>Inside the SearchBar, you will add the onChange event handlers and set
+the parent state from them:</p>

 ```
 <input